Sex robot: In popular culture

+Sex robots also appear in central roles in selected episodes of the anime series Bubblegum Crisis and AD Police Files.

+The 1988 post-apocalyptic film Cherry 2000 is built around the quest of the protagonist to locate a Cherry 2000 model gynoid robot into which he can install the memory disk of his "wife," a destroyed Cherry 2000 gynoid, thus recreating her.

 The 2001 film A.I.
 Artificial Intelligence has a male sex robot, Gigolo Joe, as a main character.
 Joe describes that humans love what robots do for them, but cannot love them since they are not flesh and blood, and in the end, hate them.
 A Gigolo Jane female model also briefly appears in the film.

+Two androids with sexual abilities appeared in episodes of Buffy the Vampire Slayer.
+In "I Was Made to Love You," Warren Mears builds a fembot girlfriend, but after acquiring a human girlfriend discovers that dumping the droid is more difficult than he anticipated.
+In "Intervention," Spike takes delivery of his own, personal Buffybot, also built by Mears.
+As implied by actions and dialogue in the episode, the Buffybot as built is a sexbot.

 Futurama has two episodes involving robots and organic beings, "I Dated a Robot" and "Proposition Infinity".

 The 2007 film Lars and the Real Girl explores the idea of a romantic attachment to artificial human-like items.
 Ultimately, the film concludes with the protagonist "murdering" his sex doll lover in a river: emphasizing the projection of one's idealized lover onto an inanimate object.

 The 2014 film Ex Machina questions common notions about consciousness.
 A sentient female robot is created with a violent outcome, rebelling against her creators.
 Throughout the story, Ex Machina appears to empathize with the robot as a victim of a man with a god complex.
 Responding to the protagonist's uncertainty about her fate if she does not live up to her creator's standards, the robot, Ava, responds "Why is it up to anyone?" about whether or not she lives.
 This questions the audience's underlying belief about whether or not a robot is entitled to a free life like other conscious beings.

+In the 2015–2018 British series Humans, there are both male and female courtesan "synths" (the series' name for androids).
+The synths that have achieved human consciousness cannot be told from human beings.

 In the 2016 TV series Westworld, realistic interactive robots, part of a theme park, engage in sexual and other activity with guests.

 The 2020 satirical dystopian fiction novel Ride, Sally, Ride by Douglas Wilson centers on the cultural impact of charging a man with murder for destroying a sex robot which was claimed to be a legal spouse by its owner.